Chanak crisis: Consequences

 Lloyd George's rashness resulted in the calling of a meeting of Conservative MPs at the Carlton Club on 19 October 1922, which passed a motion that the Conservative Party should fight the next general election as an independent party.
 This decision had dire ramifications for Lloyd George, as the Conservative Party made up the vast majority of the 1918–1922 post-war coalition.
 Indeed, they held an outright majority in the Commons and could have formed a government alone if they so wished.

 Lloyd George also lost the support of the influential Lord Curzon, who considered that the Prime Minister had been manoeuvring behind his back.
 Following the Carlton Club decision Lloyd George resigned as prime minister, never to hold office again.
 Although many expected a new coalition to be formed under a Conservative prime minister, the Conservatives, under returned party leader Bonar Law, subsequently won the 1922 general election with an overall majority.

 British and French forces were ultimately withdrawn from the neutral zone in summer 1923, following the ratification of the Treaty of Lausanne.

 The Chanak crisis fundamentally challenged the assumption that the Dominions would automatically follow Britain into war.
-The British journalist Mark Arnold-Forster wrote: "1922 was a year in which accepted doctrines fell like ninpins...It had been assumed till then that although parts of the British Empire—Australia, New Zealand, Canada and South Africa—had been granted self government, the whole Empire would automatically support the mother country in any war which the British government in London thought advisable or necessary...But the Chanak incident marked the beginning of a family quarrel within the British, which weakened it.
+The British journalist Mark Arnold-Forster wrote: "1922 was a year in which accepted doctrines fell like ninpins...It had been assumed till then that although parts of the British Empire—Australia, New Zealand, Canada and South Africa—had been granted self government, the whole Empire would automatically support the mother country in any war which the British government in London thought advisable or necessary...But the Chanak incident marked the beginning of a family quarrel within the British [Empire], which weakened it.
 The mother country's children were no longer prepared to go to war simply because mother said so".
 The crisis changed the relations between the Dominions and London, paving the way for the Statute of Westminster 1931, which gave statutory recognition to the autonomy of the six Dominions.